marklogic-community/corb2/METRICS.md

     * Logging can be enabled by setting METRICS-TO-ERROR-LOG property in options.
         + Ex: **METRICS-TO-ERROR-LOG=info**
         + Startup message is logged when CoRB job startsup and detailed metrics are logged when the job finishes.
+* **How can I set the log level when logging metrics to the Marklogic error log?**
+    * METRICS-TO-ERROR-LOG property has the following possible values:
+      +  *none,emergency,alert,critical,error,warning,notice,info,config,debug,fine,finer,finest.*
+      + Default value is none ( which means the metrics will not be logged to the error log).
 * **What kind of details are logged?**
     * User provided options ( not the default options )
     * Host Name